pymc-devs/pymc-examples/myst_nbs/case_studies/regression_discontinuity.myst.md

 - $treated_i$ is an observed indicator variable (0 for control group, 1 for test group).

 Notes:
+- We make the simplifying assumption of no measurement error.
+- Here, we confine ourselves to the sitation where we use the same measure (e.g. heart rate, educational attainment, upper arm circumference) for both the pre-test ($x$) and post-test ($y$).
+So the _untreated_ post-test measure can be modelled as $y \sim \text{Normal}(\mu=x, \sigma)$.
-- If the pre-test ($x$) and post-test ($y$) measures where not the same, then we would want to add additional slope and intercept parameters to this model.
-But because we assume the same measure is being taken pre- and post-test, then we do not need this.
+- In the case that the pre- and post-test measuring instruments where not identical, then we would want to build slope and intercept parameters into $\mu$ to capture the 'exchange rate' between the pre- and post-test measures.
 - We assume we have accurately observed whether a unit has been treated or not.
 That is, this model assumes a sharp discontinuity with no uncertainty.

 ```{code-cell} ipython3